-This facility level measure was newly submitted for endorsement.
+This facility-level measure was newly submitted for endorsement.
 Similar to measure #2977, if this measure is endorsed, CMS expects to implement it as a replacement for an older catheter rate measure that is currently in use as part of the ESRD QIP and Dialysis Facility Compare programs.
 While some Committee members noted that the evidence for this measure is retrospective and observational, and it may not capture information relevant to smaller subsets of the population, the Committee generally agreed that there is an association between the type of vascular access used for hemodialysis and patient mortality.
 The Committee expressed some concern that the measure does not account for length of time on dialysis or insurance status, which are factors that may have an impact on patients' ability to receive procedures to create arteriovenous fistulas.
 However, Committee members generally thought that the measure met the NQF criteria and recommended it for endorsement.

-2979 Standardized Transfusion Ratio for Dialysis Facilities (Centers for Medicare and Medicaid Services): Recommended
+2979 Standardized Transfusion Ratio for Dialysis Facilities (Centers for Medicare & Medicaid Services): Endorsed

 Description: The risk adjusted facility level transfusion ratio "STrR" is specified for all adult dialysis patients.
 It is a ratio of the number of eligible red blood cell transfusion events observed in patients dialyzing at a facility, to the number of eligible transfusion events that would be expected under a national norm, after accounting for the patient characteristics within each facility.
 Eligible transfusions are those that do not have any claims pertaining to the comorbidities identified for exclusion, in the one year look back period prior to each observation window.
-This measure is calculated as a ratio, but can also be expressed as a rate; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Dialysis Facility; Data Source: Administrative claims, Electronic Clinical Data
+This measure is calculated as a ratio, but can also be expressed as a rate; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Dialysis Facility; Data Source: Administrative claims, Electronic Clinical Data treatment patterns in dialysis-related anemia management.

-NQF #2979 is an outcome measure specifed at the facility level and newly submitted for endorsement.
-It is a measure of the risk-adjusted transfusion rate at the dialysis facility level, allowing for detection of treatment patterns in dialysis-related anemia management.
 This is of particular importance due to Food and Drug Administration (FDA) guidance regarding minimizing the use of erythropoiesis-stimulating agents (ESAs), and economic incentives to minimize ESA use introduced by Medicare's bundling of payment for ESAs.
-This measure is publically reported nationally in Dialysis Facility Compare (DFC) and has been finalized for use in the End Stage Renal Disease Quality Incentive Program starting PY2018.
-There was some discussion on the classification of this measure as an outcome measure as well as attention paid to the appropriate exclusions and demonstration of reliability.
-There is variation in performance between smaller and larger dialysis facilities that was evident in the interunit reliability results.
-The Committee agreed with the underlying rationale for this outcome measure and that it met NQF criteria for endorsement.
+This measure is publicly reported nationally in Dialysis Facility Compare (DFC) and has been finalized for use in the End-Stage Renal Disease Quality Incentive Program starting FY2018.
+There was some discussion about the classification of this measure (i.e., whether it should be considered an outcome measure) as well as the appropriateness of exclusions and the measure's reliability.
+Measure testing showed fairly strong reliability in larger dialysis facilities and for the overall measure, but lower reliability was observed in smaller dialysis facilities.
+Noting that the overall reliability results were in line with other NQF-endorsed measures, the Committee determined that the measure was sufficiently reliable and that it met the criteria for endorsement.